red-machine-games/raw-markdown-documentation/docs/api/examples.md

     }
 }, null);
 ```
-Here we send all the data to connected player but nothing to opponent due to he anyway will see the service message about continuation.
+Here we send all the data to the connected player but nothing to the opponent due to he anyway will see the service message about continuation.

 ### Developing `pvpDisconnectionHandler.js` cloud function

-Is the opposite of connection handler and is called automatically when any opponent loses web socket connection.
+It is the opposite of the connection handler and is called automatically when any opponent loses a web socket connection.
 The next global arguments available: `#!js args.theModel` - previously generated gameplay model, `#!js args.disconnectedIsA` - a boolean whether player A or B disconnects, `#!js args.playerTurnA` - opponent A's turn message counter to generate turn message sign and `#!js args.playerTurnB` - opponent B's turn message counter to generate turn message sign.
 CF must be ended with `#!js PvpDisconnectionHandler`.

 With PvP enabled the code base is filled with `pvpConnectionHandler.js` cloud function by default:
 ```javascript